Power line a landmark investment: U.S.

 Proponents of the biggest transmission project to further link Canada's power grid to the United States in decades call the privately funded deal a landmark investment that will change the New England market.

-And support for the plan, a 1,200- to 1,400-megawatt transmission line between Quebec and southern New Hampshire, was pledged by the woman who heads the U.S. Federal Energy Regulatory Commission - which must approve such investments.
+And support for the plan, a 1,200- to 1,400-megawatt transmission line between Quebec and southern New Hampshire, was pledged by the woman who heads the U.S. Federal Energy Regulatory Commission in Washington - which must approve such investments.

 Commissioner Suedeen Kelly, in a keynote address to more than 200 energy executives, policymakers and regulators at an industry conference, offered praise for the Hydro-Québec plan to build the cross-border power line.